compressore/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Write a script that prints a number with two decimal places, followed by a new line.
 13..Write a script that prints a number with two decimal places, followed by a new line.
-14.Write a script that converts a number from base 10 to base 16
+14.Write a script that converts a number from base 10 to base 16 Write a script that encodes and decodes text using the rot13 encryption.
+Assume ASCII.